These pleasures of the flesh, my soul decry,

 No gods or demons could this fervor quell;

-As we burst through the very gates of hell.
+As we assail the very gates of hell.

 © Loubert S Suddaby.
 All Rights Reserved.